Merchant Cash Advance

 Merchant Cash Advance is something of a PayDay loan.
 You borrow money against your future credit card revenue.
 The companies that make these types of loans, review your annual credit card processing volume and determine how much they will loan you.
 While credit is always reviewed, the companies that make these types of loans are willing to take a risk on people with less than stellar credit.
 The reason behind this is because they charge a very heavy percentage in order to make the loans and they have direct access to your checking account so funds are debited automatically- before you receive your credit card deposits.

 At Total Merchant Concepts, we have an MCA product available.
 We highly discourage the use of the product and we always advise you to visit your financial institution first!
 But if you find yourself in a place where you have decided to move forward with a MCA product -- we will be happy to help you make the best possible decision and still keep you processing with great rates and unparalleled service!
 Contact Our Team for more information.

 - Tighten Your Budget: Many times, we can work our way out of a tight financial spot by really taking a look at the places where we are spending money.
 Little items add up and when times get tight, you will want to look at saving before you look at borrowing.

-- Check With Your Suppliers: Times are tight for everyone however it might be worth shot to ask for some credit line extensions- can a 15 day pay be moved to 30? (and so on).
+- Check With Your Suppliers: Times are tight for everyone, however it might be worth it to ask for some credit line extensions - can a 15 day pay be moved to 30? (and so on).
 Many businesses are able to work with you if you keep the lines of communication open!